 - we do not expect drivers to police pupil behavior; their role is to focus on driving the vehicle safely; where riders do not behave in accordance with the behavior contract and/or generate an unacceptable safety risk to staff or other passengers, they will be refused transport without notice

-- face coverings for riders over the age of 11 are recommended therefore we are requesting all riders over the age of 11 use a face covering
+- face coverings for riders over the age of 11 are mandatory therefore we are requesting all riders over the age of 11 use a face covering

 - it is recognised that face coverings may not be appropriate for some children, those not wearing face coverings should not be challenged around this; as children may have health conditions which are not visible to others